-- 1) A request for funds to be deposited into a blocked account must specify the institution and location. - 2) When the Court orders funds to be deposited into a blocked account, the fiduciary must file the Judicial Council form "Receipt and Acknowledgment of Order for the Deposit of Money into Blocked Account" (MC-356) together with the teller receipt of the financial institution.
-The title of the account must specifically state "Court Blocked Account" or "No Withdrawals Without Court Order". - Because of the difficulties of monitoring the issuance of Letters based on orders requiring blocked accounts, the Court discourages the use of blocked accounts on orders for probate and for appointment of a conservator.
+- 1) A request for funds to be deposited into a blocked account must specify the institution and location. - 2) When the Court orders funds to be deposited into a blocked account, the fiduciary must file the Judicial Council form "Receipt and Acknowledgment of Order for the Deposit of Money into Blocked Account" (MC-356).
+The title of the account must specifically state "Court Blocked Account" or "No Withdrawals Without Court Order". - 3) Because of the difficulties of monitoring the issuance of Letters based on orders requiring blocked accounts, the Court discourages the use of blocked accounts on orders for probate and for appointment of a conservator.